Ptujec/LaunchBar/Transcripts/README.md

 <img src="01.jpg" width="600"/>

 NOTE: Some videos don’t provide transcriptions.
+Also, this action is not using an official API, so it might break.
+Let me know if you run into any issues.

 ## Settings